New Music To Know: There Are Still Some "Good Things" Left In The World

 From power anthems ("Gogo Wyne" and "First Class Bitch") to breakup ballads ("Risky"), this week's New Music to Know selections are balms to soothe your circumstantial woes, whatever they may be.

-Latashá, "Gogo Whyne"
+Latashá, "Gogo Wyne"

-Latashá bottles up Black Girl Magic™ and sprinkles it all over "Gogo Whyne."
+Latashá bottles up Black Girl Magic™ and sprinkles it all over "Gogo Wyne."
 Inspired by the classic sounds of throwback dancehall, the track serves as a necessary affirmation for Black gyals all over the world.

 Elaine, "Risky"